No Kings

 You can find parking garage information here on the Downtown State College website, and a map is shown directly below starring where our event is located.

-Do you want to participate, but have mobility issues?
+Do you want to participate, and have mobility issues?

 Please note the closest drop-off point to the event is behind Old Main, on Pollock Road.
 There is as paved sidewalk leading to Old Main Lawn.
 Some folks bring chairs with them so they don’t have to stand during the rally – please feel free to do this!
 We will have a designated area close to the steps of Old Main.